Turkish cuisine: Fish

 Turkey is surrounded by seas that contain a large variety of fish.
 Fish are grilled, fried or cooked slowly by the buğulama (poaching) method.
 Buğulama is fish with lemon and parsley, covered while cooking so that it will be cooked with steam.
 The term pilâki is also used for fish cooked with various vegetables, including onion in the oven.
 In the Black Sea region, fish are usually fried with thick corn flour.
 Fish are also eaten cold; as smoked (isleme) or dried (çiroz), canned, salted or pickled (lâkerda).
 Fish is also cooked in salt or in dough in Turkey.
-Pazıda Levrek is a seafood speciality which consists of sea bass cooked in chard leaves.
-In fish restaurants, it is possible to find other fancy fish varieties like balık dolma (stuffed fish), balık iskender (inspired by İskender kebap), fishballs or fish en papillote.
+Pazıda levrek is a seafood speciality which consists of sea bass cooked in chard leaves.
+In fish restaurants, it is possible to find other fish varieties like balık dolma (stuffed fish), balık iskender (inspired by İskender kebap), fishballs or fish en papillote.
 Fish soup prepared with vegetables, onion and flour is common in coastal towns and cities.
 In Istanbul's Eminönü and other coastal districts, grilled fish served in bread with tomatoes, herbs and onion is a popular fast food.
 In the inner parts of Turkey, trout alabalık is common as it is the main type of freshwater fish.
 Popular seafood mezes at coastlines include stuffed mussels, fried mussel and fried kalamar (squid) with tarator sauce.

 Popular sea fish in Turkey include: